highchair/artinruins-com/_property/rialto-theatre.md

 The Westminster Congregational Society was formed in 1828, and construction of their meetinghouse began almost immediately.
 The stuccoed-stone octastyle Ionic temple was a fully realized academic treatment of the Greek order.
 The congregation moved to Adelaide Avenue in 1902.
 At that time, the portico was removed, a new facade was added, and the structure was converted into a movie theatre.
 Later changes include the conversion of this theatre into a commercial block and the demolition of the rear part of the building, leaving essentially an early 20th-century building.
 As an early 20th-century presence on the street, this building is similar in scale and detailing with adjacent structures.

+***

+_From Survey HABS RI-290, prepared in 1975_

+119 Mathewson St. Stuccoed stone walls, Greek Revival temple form, one story, gable roof carried forward as pediment of portico, prostyle portico with eight Ionic columns of wood.
+Built 1892; James Bucklin and Russell Warren, architects.
+Portico demolished and building totally altered after 1902.
+Photocopy of an early lithograph of ext. (n.d.).

+***

 _From [CinemaTreasures.org](http://cinematreasures.org/theater/12009/){:target="_blank"}_